GeoCode: Interpretable Shape Programs: Additional Experiments

 \subsection{Robustness}

+In this section, we evaluate our method's robustness to slightly deformed inputs.
+Specifically, we both qualitatively and quantitatively evaluate the performance of \ourmethod{} on the following deformation: sketches of simplified shapes and point clouds sampled from simplified shapes, sketches rendered from novel angles, random point clouds with decreasing number of points, and point clouds with added Gaussian noise.

+\textbf{Reconstruction from simplified shapes.} Simplification reduces the number of polygons and, therefore, the level of detail in the shape.
+In this experiment, we show that our system is able to reconstruct shapes from both point cloud and sketch inputs that are produced from simplified meshes.
+We compare the non-simplified reconstruction where we have approximately 25K faces (this number varies depending on the visible parts in the shape) to simplified versions where the average number of faces is decreased by a factor of $10\times$ ($\sim$2K faces) and a factor of $100\times$ ($\sim$120 faces).

-{ \bf Reconstruction from simplified shapes.} We complement our quantitative results shown in \cref{tab:simplified_meshes} of the main paper with qualitative results.
-Additionally, we provide the quantitative results for the table domain. \cref{tab:simplified_meshes_table} shows the average Chamfer Distance for the table domain.
-Similarly to the other domains, both point cloud and sketch reconstruction experience only a slight increase in the Chamfer Distance for the lower simplification factor of $\times 10$ ($\sim$2K faces).
-However, a drastic increase in Chamfer Distance is registered for both input types at the higher simplification factor $\times 100$ ($\sim$120 faces).
-We show the qualitative results for this experiment in \cref{fig:simplified_meshes}.
+\Cref{tab:simplified_meshes} shows the average Chamfer Distance for each domain.
+For all the domains, both the point cloud and the sketch reconstruction experience only a slight increase in the average Chamfer Distance for the lower simplification factor of $\times 10$ ($\sim$2K faces).
+However, a drastic increase in the average Chamfer Distance is registered for both input types at the higher simplification factor $\times 100$ ($\sim$120 faces).
+We show the qualitative results for this experiment in \Cref{fig:simplified_meshes}.

-{ \bf Reconstruction from randomly sampled point clouds.} Our point clouds during training and testing contain 1,500 points sampled using Farthest Point Sampling~\cite{eldar1997FPS} and an additional 800 randomly sampled points.
+\textbf{Reconstruction from randomly sampled point clouds.} Our point clouds during training and testing contain 1,500 points sampled using Farthest Point Sampling~\cite{eldar1997FPS} and an additional 800 randomly sampled points.
 In this experiment, we test the robustness of reconstruction performance when the system is given a decreasing number of exclusively randomly sampled points.
 For each shape in our test set, we randomly sample point clouds with 2,048, 1,024, and 512 points.
 We then perform reconstructions from these point clouds and compute the average Chamfer Distance between the reconstructed and ground-truth shapes.